Career Timeline of Jane Fonda: Major Achievements and Milestones

 1986: HWPC Helps Turn the Senate Democratic

-In 1986, the Hollywood Women's Political Committee, established by Jane Fonda and others, helped to turn the Senate Democratic, furthering their New Left political goals.
+In 1986, The Hollywood Women's Political Committee (HWPC) helped to turn the Senate Democratic.

 1990: Starring in Stanley & Iris

-In 1990, Jane Fonda starred in "Stanley & Iris" with Robert De Niro, which was her last film for 15 years.
-Her performance was praised despite mixed reviews of the film.
+In 1990, Jane Fonda starred in the romantic drama 'Stanley & Iris' with Robert De Niro.
+It was her last film for 15 years.

 Loading Video...